gereleth/aoc_python/Readme.md

 python src/vis.py --year {year} --day {day}
 ```

+### 2024

+I'm looking into making animations with py5.
+Not sure how many I'll manage but day 1 is there!

 ### 2023

 Animations made with pygame.
 I'm adding videos to this [youtube playlist](https://www.youtube.com/playlist?list=PLo8XMPR0L8PcIiGtLllA7r3llWXHP3I_7).
 Click an image to watch that video.